-The Scope of the Problem
+The Scope of the China Manufacturing Dependency Problem

-China's Manufacturing Dominance
+China's Global Manufacturing Dominance

-China accounts for approximately:
+China accounts for staggering shares of global manufacturing:

 Defense-Specific Vulnerabilities